-New business models

-Impact on Customers

-- For individuals and businesses: Gaps in financial protection due to creation of new risks that may not be covered by traditional insurance products - Creation of opportunity areas for insurers in the form of providing new products and services

-Impact on Insurers

-Regulatory risks

-- For businesses: Spiked up costs of compliance due to stringent privacy regulations - May face the need to constantly monitor regulatory landscape and update policy coverage and terms accordingly

-Debt bubble

-- For individuals and businesses: Risk of borrowers and corporations facing loan defaults, which could disrupt the economy - For businesses: Risk of financial crisis in the event of debt bubble bursting, impacting businesses - Better investment income due to rise in interest rates, but it might also lead to decreased customer spending and hence decreased premium income - Risk of financial crisis in the event of debt bubble burst, impacting insurers

-- For individuals and businesses: Increased risk exposure to fraud, theft, cyberattacks, etc. leading to financial loss - Provide new product opportunities to cover digital currencies theft, fraud, etc. - Difficulties in quantifying risk and in pricing policies due to lack of relevant past data and varying nature of regulations

-- For businesses: Creation of uncertain business environment, escalation of political instability and unrest leading to negative impact on global trade and economic losses; difficulties in accessing global markets - Difficulties in accessing global markets - May face escalation of property damage and business interruption claims from areas of political and social unrest
+Impact on Customers Impact on Insurers New business models For individuals and businesses: Gaps in financial protection due to creation of new risks that may not be covered by traditional insurance products Creation of opportunity areas for insurers in the form of providing new products and services Regulatory For businesses: Spiked up costs of compliance due to stringent privacy regulations May face the need to constantly monitor regulatory landscape and update policy coverage and terms accordingly Debt bubble For individuals and businesses: Risk of borrowers and corporations facing loan defaults, which could disrupt the economy For businesses: Risk of financial crisis in the event of debt bubble bursting, impacting businesses Better investment income due to rise in interest rates, but it might also lead to decreased customer spending and hence decreased premium income Risk of financial crisis in the event of debt bubble burst, impacting insurers Digital currencies For individuals and businesses: Increased risk exposure to fraud, theft, cyberattacks, etc. leading to financial loss Provide new product opportunities to cover digital currencies theft, fraud, etc. Difficulties in quantifying risk and in pricing policies due to lack of relevant past data and varying nature of regulations Geopolitical risks and protectionism For businesses: Creation of uncertain business environment, escalation of political instability and unrest leading to negative impact on global trade and economic losses; difficulties in accessing global markets Difficulties in accessing global markets May face escalation of property damage and business interruption claims from areas of political and social unrest